invertedtomato/lightweight-serialization/PROTOCOL.md

 (since each step changes the least-significant bit, hence the sign), whence the name "zigzag encoding".
 Concretely, transform the integer as (n << 1) ^ (n >> k - 1) for fixed k-bit integers.

-## Design objectives
-The LightWeight protocol is built around the following assumptions;
- * The receiver is assumed to have a schema to understand a message's structure
- * Legacy receivers will co-exist with modern receives, so both forward and backwards compatibility is required

-With those assumptions in mind, LightWeight has the following prioritised goals:
- * Don't be a compression algorithm or use compression algorithms - if the user desires the payload can also be compressed to further save space
- * Be as efficient as possible, producing payloads with the minimum number of bytes possible
- * Be as simple as possible, the protocol must be simple enough to explain over a coffee with a senior developer (If there is a conflict in the priorities the higher priority wins)